wschloss/OpenGL_GuildWars/README.md

 * Add functionality to the building class.
 Place some buildings
 	* make different kinds of buildings (if we have time)

-WALTER
-* Add track to environment (a bezier curve).
-* Extend curve class to compute/store an arclength table and convert t's to s's
-* Make one hero move by arc-length parameterization at constant speed.
+* (WALTER) Make one hero move by arc-length parameterization at constant speed.
-* Make another Hero move by equal parameter steps.
+* (WALTER) Make another Hero move by equal parameter steps.
-END WALTER

-* Make a world file format and the loading logic
+* Create a file that says where to put all the trees and buildings, add the loading to the WorldLoader.

 * Create Environment class to encapsulate things like buildings and the surface